PBearson/ESP32_Secure_Boot_Tutorial/README.md

 **CAUTION: The secure boot signing key is needed every time you want to upload a new firmware.
 Make sure not to lose it.**

+## Build the bootloader

 Now build the bootloader:

 ```
 idf.py bootloader
 ```

+## Burn secure bootloader key into eFuse

-The secure bootloader key is stored in the following path: _build/bootloader/secure-bootloader-key-256.bin_.
+The secure bootloader key is also generated and stored in the following path: _build/bootloader/secure-bootloader-key-256.bin_.
 Now we need to burn this key into the BLOCK2 eFuse:

 ```
 espefuse.py burn_key secure_boot_v1 build/bootloader/secure-bootloader-key-256.bin